-A few years ago I'd collected near enough the complete collection of Oink!, which then I passed them on a year or so later when life circumstances changed and focus had to be elsewhere.
+A few years ago I'd collected near enough the complete run of Oink!, which I then passed on a year or so later when life circumstances changed and focus had to be elsewhere.
 But, of course, you can't keep a good pig down and here I am collecting all over again and doing this blog too.
-However, I remember taking some of the comics which had arrived in the post to my former girlfriend's house as I hadn't had a chance to flick through them to check them and I was just casually doing so while she was completely tuckered out and curled up asleep on the sofa.
+However, I remember taking some of the comics which had arrived in the post to my former girlfriend's house, as I hadn't had a chance to flick through them to check them and I was just casually doing so while she was completely tuckered out and curled up asleep on the sofa.
 Her head was resting on my legs and I was doing my very best not to laugh at the Graham Norton show on TV, so as not to wake her up.

-I was doing a very good job of it too, until I flicked through this issue (checking all pages were intact, can never be too careful with eBay), and this caught my eye:
+I was doing a very good job of it too, until I flicked through this issue (checking all pages were intact, can never be too careful with eBay) and this caught my eye:

 Well that was it.
 I erupted!
 She jumped up, shocked awake!
-I tried to apologise but I couldn't stop laughing... when I eventually calmed down and explained I WASN'T laughing at scaring her awake, I showed her what had done it.
+I tried to apologise but I couldn't stop laughing.
+When I eventually calmed down and explained I wasn't laughing at scaring her awake, I showed her what had done it.
 One strange look and a shake of the head later and the status quo returned, albeit with me in the bad books for the night.

 Was worth it though.